Templestowe

 Templestowe has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of seventeen projects that are expected to impact the area.
-Notable among these are the Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, 1-15 Andersons Creek Road Mixed Use Development, and Eastern Freeway Upgrades.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable projects include Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, 1-15 Andersons Creek Road Mixed Use Development, and Eastern Freeway Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.